mit-cml/appinventor-sources/README.md

 * AICompanionApp: The App Inventor companion written in Swift.

-In Xcode you can run the AICompanionApp on your device by selecting the AICompanionApp target's Debug scheme and pressing the Run button.
+In Xcode you can run the AICompanionApp on your device by selecting the AICompanionApp target's Debug scheme (top of window) and pressing the Run button.

-For more information about iOS support, please see [README.ios.md](README.ios.md).
+For more information about iOS support and running from the command line (vs within XCode), please see [README.ios.md](README.ios.md).

-## Setup Instructions (iOS Support)

 Building MIT App Inventor Companion for iOS requires an Apple Macintosh computer running macOS 12 or later with Xcode 14 or later